JohnyMatharu/JohnyMatharu/README.md

 - ⚡ Fun fact: I enjoy what I do and find the fun way to create my interest

+Here is a brief desription of two projects stated underneath

 myBid:

 It is a platform which allows to create a bid and to bid on existing bid.
 Login is required and once bid is one, has to be paid for.
 This app is time controlled.